HeardLibrary/digital-scholarship/lod/wikibase/load/index.md

 **Describing the property/column header mappings**

-Here is an example of a YAML mapping file, which can also be downloaded from [link here]():
+Here is an example of a YAML mapping file, which can also be downloaded from [here](https://github.com/HeardLibrary/linked-data/blob/master/wikibase/vanderbot/config.yaml):

 ```
 data_path: ""